denten-books/plain-text/0-intro.md

 literary scholar, another to a software engineer or a legal professional, and yet something entirely different to a librarian.

-The fourth chapter moves from the screen to the machine internals.
+The **fourth chapter** moves from the screen to the machine internals.
 Somewhere between the sites of storage and projection, the computed sign undergoes a series of transformations.
 These transformations usually pass under the rubric of "formatting."
 The development of the formatting layer commences with several "control characters" included in the machine alphabets that follow Morse code.
 Initially, these characters were limited in function to actions like "carriage return" or "stop transmission."
 But with time, the formatting layer encompassed encompass all machine instruction.
 Thus a manufacturer's ability to censor or to surveil electronic books is contained within the formatting layer.
 Formatting is therefore crucial to our ability to interpret digital text.
-Two rich histories intersect on the pages of the fourth
+Two rich histories collide on the pages of the fourth
-chapter: one the material history of formatting as a concept in computer science and two in the intellectual history of form in literary theory.
+chapter: one, the material history of formatting as a concept in computer science and two, the intellectual history of form in literary theory.

-paradoxically, despite its ephemeral qualities, simulated text is also pervasive.
-Embedded into "solid state" drives and magnetic "hard disks," inscription attains the quality of what Wendy Hui Kyong Chun calls the "enduring ephemeral" [@chun_enduring_2008, 148].
-Precisely because simulated text adheres lightly to its medium, it has a tendency to multiply and to spread widely.
-Like the fine particles of glitter, it is difficult to contain.
-The simulated text falls apart into bits and pixels that replicate and tumble about the system.
-In this way a deleted email may still persist on the drive, be replicated to remote servers, and proliferate across datasets used for machine learning, advertising, and national intelligence.

-The fifth chapter reaches beyond the device to the human.
-I begin with a close reading of Beckett's *Krapp's Last Tape*.
+The **fifth chapter** looks to the site of storage to find our media "homes" which house the vast archives of our private media collections.
+The chapter begins with a close reading of Beckett's *Krapp's Last Tape*.
 The title character makes yearly audio recordings of himself, only to revisit them and to enter into a sort of dialog with his own voice from the past.
 I posit this archival encounter as Krapp's "media being" and suggest that such encounters are commonplace.
 Writers and book collectors regularly deposit "snapshots" of their consciousness into files, bookshelves, and folders.
 Jean-Paul Sartre's idea of an "appointment with oneself" helps us see this external construction of files, folders, and library furnishings as cognitive extension, in need of delicate pruning and arrangement.
 In this light, I show that documents exist not as completed works, but as "vectors" that mutate and move through time and space.
-Finally, I ask:
-What is being externalized, communicated, and preserved?
+Finally, I ask: What is being externalized, communicated, and preserved?
 And answer: It is not simply a message, but the subject itself.

-In the last chapter of the book I tackle the apparent immateriality of digital text.
-Ephemeral media brings promise of epistemological (social) and even phenomenological (personal) transformation.
-But it also has a major practical drawback.
-Inscription on magnetic tape cannot be assumed to correspond to the composite screen image.
-Forms of governance like Digital Rights Management (DRM) are embedded deep within the "data object" itself.
-A type of steganography, or secret writing, hides the control layer from view---precluding, and sometimes making illegal outright, the possibility of interpretation.
-The chapter ends with a stark image illustrating the contrast between screen surface and the underlying bit structure.
+Paradoxically, despite its emergent ephemeral qualities, simulated text pervades through the system.
+Embedded into solid state drives and magnetic disks, inscription attains the quality of what Wendy Hui Kyong Chun calls the "enduring ephemeral" [@chun_enduring_2008, 148].
+Precisely because simulated text adheres lightly to its medium, it has a tendency to multiply and to spread widely.
+Like the fine particles of glitter, it is difficult to contain.
+The simulated text falls apart into bits and pixels that replicate and tumble about the system.
+In this way a deleted email may still persist on the drive, be replicated to remote servers, and proliferate across datasets used for machine learning, advertising, and national intelligence.
+The **last chapter** begins to address the social and political implications of the contemporary textual condition.
+In reading the letter of the law related to the Digital Millennium Copyright act, I argue that

+The book ends with a stark image illustrating the contrast between screen surface and the underlying bit structure.
 To produce the image, I inject malicious code into an Adobe Acrobat file (`.pdf`).
 The deformed text threatens to damage the literary device.
 A thick description of the book, now as weapon and instrument, brings legibility to the fore of reading ethics.
 The design and usage of literary devices must itself become critical practice which can, in complement to critical theory, actively engineer for human agency.
-A discussion of technological dissent through the new humanisms of Hannah Arendt and Franz Fanon concludes the volume.
+A discussion of technological dissent through the humanisms of Karl Marx, Hannah Arendt and Franz Fanon concludes the volume.

 ## 0.6 Scale